TheStarryByte/hello-world/README.md

-recently i have been more focusing on math only exactly algebra i need to focus on ai ml and french again more recntly i have been busy only studying mayh for now
+recently i have been more focusing on math only exactly algebra i need to focus on ai ml and french again more recntly i have been busy only studying mayh for now not really busy but i will be coming bsck to sc and ai